ElArkk/jax-unirep/paper/paper.md

 We believe that the speedup that we observed by reimplementing in JAX came primarily from eliminating graph compilation overhead and an enhanced version of the original API design.
-In anecdotal tests, graph compilation would take on the order of dozens of seconds before any computation occurred.
+In anecdotal tests, graph compilation would take on the order of seconds before any computation occurred.
 Because the original implementation's `get_reps` function did not accept multiple sequences, one had to use a for-loop to pass sequence strings through the model.
 If a user were not careful,
 in a worst-case scenario,
-they would end up paying the compilation penalty on every loop iteration.
+they would end up essentially paying the compilation penalty on every loop iteration.

 By preprocessing strings in batches of the same size,